henrikingo/impress.js/src/plugins/README.md

 ### Sample CSS related to plugins and extra addons

+    /* Using the substep plugin, hide bullet points at first, then show them one by one. */
+    #impress .step .substep {
+        opacity: 0;
+    }

+    #impress .step .substep.substep-visible {
+        opacity: 1;
+        transition: opacity 1s;
+    }
     /*
       Speaker notes allow you to write comments within the steps, that will not be displayed as part of the presentation.
 However, they will be picked up